barrenha95/barrenha95.github.io/DIRECTIONS.md

 <br>

 ## **2 - Statistics**
-  - We've frustrated you again?
-Sorry dude.
+- 2022-04-23: [The Monty Hall Problem](_posts/2022-04-23-monty-hall-calculator.md): A great strategy to win a lot of money in a 70's TV Show Game
 <br>

 ## **3 - Programming**
-  - Again there is no post?
-I'm tired of excusing because of the Authors fault!
+  - We've frustrated you again?
+Sorry dude.
 <br>

 ## **4 - Books**